kristinemlarson/gnssrefl/docs/pages/README_subdaily.md

 <img src="../_static/sc02-3.png" width="600"/>

+**THE NEW RH VALUES ARE NOT WRITTEN TO COLUMN 3!**  Please look at the file for more information.

 After the RHdot correction has been applied, the code then estimates a new spline fit and attempts to remove frequency-specific biases **relative to GPS L1.** If GPS L1 is not being tracked, then it just uses the average of all frequencies.
 Stats